Urkaz/urkaz.github.io/assets/data/games/medieval-floor.md

 # Overview

-Made with Unreal Engine 4 in 3 weeks as the final assignment for the "Unreal Engine" subject of the "Master's degree in Videogame Programming" at U-Tad.
+Made with Unreal Engine 4 in 3 weeks as the final assignment for the "Unreal Engine" subject of the "Master's degree in Videogame Programming" at U-Tad with other 4 people.

 Play cooperating with 3 more friends to defend the town against enemy waves of increasing difficulty.
 The game has 4 player characters with 1 attack and 1 special ability, and 4 enemies each one with different behavior and stats.
 Kill enemies to get the highest possible score.